Megumi Yokoyama (actress)

-Megumi Yokoyama (横山 めぐみ, Yokoyama Megumi) is a Japanese actress represented by Oscar Promotion.
+Megumi Yokoyama (横山 めぐみ, Yokoyama Megumi) is a Japanese actress represented by Production Ogi.

 Biography

 Yokoyama graduated from Tokyo Metropolitan Takehaya Senior High School and Aoyama Gakuin University Faculty of Letters Second Section of the Department of Education.
 While part of the land division of high school, she was part of Queen Bee, a copy band to the Barbee Boys and Men's Meg (from the brands Men's Viki and Megumi no Megu), a copy to Ann Lewis.